Fleuronic/WorkflowDemo/README.md

 ## Layers

-Applications built under this approach are best thought of having the layers **screen**, **view**, and **workflow** (SVW), as opposed to other layerings like MVC, MVVM, VIPER etc. All code in our application will fall  under one of (or be used by one or more of) these layers.
+Applications built under this approach are best thought of as having the layers **screen**, **view**, and **workflow** (SVW), as opposed to other layerings like MVC, MVVM, VIPER etc. All code in our application will fall under one of (or be used by one or more of) these layers.

 ### Screen